 By default, this function works with numeric values.

-Any arithmetic operation involving NaN values results in NaN output because we don’t know what NaN is precisely, which can lead to unexpected errors or incorrect results.
+Any arithmetic operation involving NaN values results in NaN output because the precise nature of NaN is unknown, which can lead to unexpected errors or incorrect results.

 NaN is different from NA and NULL.
 All these values have a specific purpose.

-With the help of is.nan() function, we can identify the source of undefined operations that output NaN while debugging, which helps us prevent unexpected errors.
+With the help of this function, we can identify the source of undefined operations that output NaN while debugging, which helps us prevent unexpected errors.

 With this function, you can identify NaN values in your dataset and either remove them or replace them with the mean of that dataset, making your output accurate or near-accurate.